samschott/desktop-notifier/README.md

 On macOS 10.14 and higher, the implementation uses the `UNUserNotificationCenter` instead of the deprecated `NSUserNotificationCenter`. `UNUserNotificationCenter` restricts sending desktop notifications to signed executables.
-This means that notifications will only work the Python executable or bundled app has been signed.
+This means that notifications will only work if the Python executable or bundled app has been signed.
 Note that the installer from [python.org](https://python.org) provides a properly signed Python framework but **homebrew does not** (manually signing the executable installed by homebrew _should_ work as well).